Gemma Collins: 2022–2023: Self-Harm & Me and The GC's Big Night Out

 In June 2022, Collins appeared in an online segment for the BBC nature series Springwatch.
 She visited Wild Ken Hill in Norfolk and was accompanied by Chris Packham and Hannah Stitfall, where she discussed her love of plants and wildlife and was advised on how to improve her garden before being given a tour around the site.
 Collins said she was "honoured" to appear on the show and that she had been overwhelmed by the "beauty of nature".
 In August 2022, Collins appeared on The Big Breakfast, in a guest segment that featured her assuming the role of an agony aunt and answering viewers' questions.
-In September, Collins appeared as a guest on the show and was interviewed by Judi Love in the bedroom about her self-confidence, upcoming nuptials as well as dispelling rumours she was set to present the next series of Love Island following an online campaign.
+In September 2022, Collins appeared as a guest on the show and was interviewed by Judi Love in the bedroom about her self-confidence, upcoming nuptials as well as dispelling rumours she was set to present the next series of Love Island following an online campaign.
+Later that month, Collins appeared in marketing campaign for the Channel 4 series Make Me Prime Minister, in which she laid out a satire "GC manifesto" with a list of rules she planned to implement if she became Prime Minister.
+In October 2022, The Gemma Collins Podcast was relaunched, then produced by Acast, who reportedly offered Collins up to "five-times more" than her BBC salary and granted her more "editorial control".
+The final episode of her podcast aired in February 2024.
+In December 2022, Collins appeared on the Channel 4 snow-sculpting competition The Greatest Snowman alongside Gareth Malone, Joe Thomas, Melvin Odoom and Yinka Bokinni, in which she created three sculptures; a unicorn, a team built castle alongside Odoom and Thomas, and a sculpture of herself.